BambooHR

-Brian T. Horowitz wrote in PC Magazine that BambooHR is "pricier than competing products" and "lacking in benefits administration (BA) features compared to rival solutions" but its "solid feature set and user-friendly interface push it to the top of our list".

 History

 BambooHR was founded in 2008 by Ben Peterson and Ryan Sanders.
 Based in Lindon, Utah, the company has a dancing panda mascot.
 BambooHR had 470 employees in November 2019.
 In 2019, BambooHR served 11,000 clients that were based in 100 countries.
 BambooHR customers in 2017 included Shopify, Foursquare, and Reddit.

 Most of BambooHR's employees are salaried employees and do not qualify for overtime.
 BambooHR has an "anti-workaholic policy" in which employees are forbidden from laboring over a 40-hour week.
 Company co-founder Ryan Sanders' rationale was that occupational burnout has a detrimental effect on the health of his employees and negatively affects their families and his company.
 He started taking this view during his organizational leadership studies as a graduate student at Gonzaga University.

 BambooHR started a "paid paid vacation" policy in 2015.
 Employees who have worked at BambooHR for at least six months are eligible for $2,000 in reimbursements for vacation expenses like airline tickets, hotel rooms, and other tourist activities.
-Joe Fryer profiled BambooHR's vacation policy on the Today show on September 16, 2016.
-According to a 2015 article in The Wall Street Journal, BambooHR terminated an employee for violating their workweek policy by working more than 40 hours.

 In October 2019, BambooHR appointed Brad Rencher, who had previously been a marketing executive at Adobe Inc., to replace Ben Peterson as the company's CEO.
 Peterson became a co-chairman on the board of directors with fellow co-founder Ryan Sanders.